tomsaleeba/xkb-map/README.md

 ```

 Then you need to know your AltGr key.
 Run `sudo dpkg-reconfigure keyboard-configuration` and select an AltGr key.
 After, you'll have the mapped keys.

+# New map or modify

+It's probably better to create a new map (TODO figure out how to do that) and switch to it, so you don't destroy the base map incase you have to revert.
+If you also use a keyboard with programmable keys, you'll probably mess that up because you've remapped the scan codes.
+Having a separate map will let you quickly switch mappings to suit the keyboard.